juliancwirko/meteor-s-grid/README.md

 If you want to preview s-grid code You will find the grid files in the standalone npm package: [https://www.npmjs.com/package/s-grid](https://www.npmjs.com/package/s-grid)

 You may also want to use the GruntJS based project scaffold with S-Grid and some useful Grunt tasks like usemin, wiredep, livereload etc: [https://www.npmjs.com/package/s-grid-grunt](https://www.npmjs.com/package/s-grid-grunt)

-### Version 1.1.0 changes

-If you are using `sgrid.json` config file, there are some changes.
-See description below.

-### Version 1.0.0 breaking changes

-- cols() is now cell()
-- Grid helper classes is optional.
-You can import s-grid-classes.styl file if you need it.
-- Functions parameters order is changed.
-See below.. you can use named parameters too.

 ### Simple examples
 (More complex documentation: [http://s-grid.meteor.com](http://s-grid.meteor.com))